sonicle-webtop/sonicle-jasperreports-fonts/README.md

 - DejaVu Sans
 - DejaVu Serif
 - DejaVu Sans Mono
+- FontAwesome 5
+- New family "Sonicle" for some other custom symbols

 ## License

 This is Open Source software released under [AGPLv3](./LICENSE.txt)

+Please note that every Font is distributed with its own license: you can find a copy in each folder.